 The FORMAT parameter set to HE_SU, HE_MU, HE_TB, or HE_ER_SU.

+(#4295)The FORMAT parameter set to EHT_MU, or EHT_TB.

 TGbe editor: Please change the 5th paragraph as follows:

 The Duration/ID fields in the MAC headers of all MPDUs in an A-MPDU carry the same value.
-The Duration/ID fields in the MAC headers of the MPDUs in the A-MPDUs carried in a VHT MU PPDU and an HE MU PPDU carry the same value.
+The Duration/ID fields in the MAC headers of the MPDUs in the A-MPDUs carried in a VHT MU PPDU(#4295), an HE MU PPDU, and an EHT MU PPDU carry the same value.

 TGbe editor: Please change the Table 9-529(A-MPDU contexts) as follows: